 How do model cards differ from AI fact sheets?

 Model cards focus on a single ML model’s technical characteristics, performance, and limitations.
 AI fact sheets (such as IBM’s FactSheets) cover the broader AI service or application, including deployment context, business use cases, and operational considerations.
-Under the EU AI Act, Annex IV technical documentation encompasses both perspectives: model-level detail (Sections 2, 5, 6, 7) and system-level context (Sections 1, 3, 4).
+Under the EU AI Act, Annex IV technical documentation encompasses both perspectives: model-level detail (Sections 2, 4, and 5) and system-level context (Sections 1, 3, and 9).
 A model card alone does not satisfy Annex IV.
 It must be embedded within the full technical documentation package.

 How do you map model card fields to NIST AI RMF requirements?

 Model card fields map to NIST AI RMF through four functions.
 System purpose maps to GOVERN 1.1 and MAP 1.1.
-Data governance maps to MAP 2.1 through 2.3 and MEASURE 2.7.
-Testing and performance map to MEASURE 1.1 through 1.3 and MEASURE 2.1 through 2.6.
-Bias evaluation maps to MAP 2.3, MEASURE 2.6, and MANAGE 3.2.
+Data governance and architecture maps to MAP 2.1 through 2.3 and MEASURE 2.7.
+Performance metrics and testing map to MEASURE 1.1 through 1.3.
+Bias evaluation (embedded in Annex IV Section 2, point 2(g)) maps to MAP 2.3, MEASURE 2.6, and MANAGE 3.2.
 The crosswalk table in this article provides the complete mapping across all 12 documentation elements.

 What are the penalties for incomplete AI documentation under the EU AI Act?

 Non-compliance with high-risk documentation requirements triggers fines up to EUR 15 million or 3% of global annual turnover, whichever is higher [EU AI Act, Art.
-99].
-Providing incomplete or misleading technical information to national competent authorities carries a separate penalty of EUR 7.5 million or 1% of global turnover.
-Both penalty tiers apply per violation, not per organization.
+99(4)].
+Providing incomplete or misleading technical information to national competent authorities carries a separate penalty of EUR 7.5 million or 1% of global turnover [Art.
+99(5)].

 Can existing ML model documentation satisfy EU AI Act requirements?

 Existing documentation rarely satisfies Annex IV in full.
-Most ML teams produce model cards covering 3 to 4 of the 9 required sections (typically model details, performance metrics, and intended use).
-Annex IV adds mandatory sections for risk management, data governance depth, bias evaluation methodology, standards compliance, and conformity declarations.
-Treat existing documentation as a starting point, then systematically fill the six-section gap using the Annex IV template.
+Most ML teams produce model cards covering a subset of the 9 required sections (typically general description, performance metrics, and intended use).
+Annex IV adds mandatory sections for the full development process, risk management, lifecycle changes, harmonised standards, conformity declaration, and post-market monitoring.
+Treat existing documentation as a starting point, then systematically fill the gaps using the Annex IV template.

 How long must AI technical documentation be retained?

 The EU AI Act requires technical documentation to be retained for 10 years after the AI system is placed on the market or put into service [EU AI Act, Art.
 18].
-For systems with ongoing modifications, the retention clock resets with each substantial update.
+For systems with ongoing substantial modifications, documentation for each version should be retained.
 ISO 42001 requires documented information to be retained as evidence of conformity for the period defined in the management system.
 NIST AI RMF does not specify retention periods but recommends documentation sufficient for ongoing risk management.

 What is the difference between ISO 42001 and EU AI Act documentation requirements?